Dobbins, California

-Dobbins (formerly, Dobbin, Dobbins Ranche, Dobbins Ranch, and Dobbin's Ranche) is a census-designated place in Yuba County, California.
+Dobbins (formerly, Dobbin, Dobbins Ranche, Dobbins Ranch, and Dobbin's Ranche) is a census-designated place in Yuba County, California, United States.

+As of the 2020 census, Dobbins had a population of 551.

 Geography

-It lies 26 mi northeast of Marysville, at an elevation of 1742 ft, in the foothills of the western Sierra Nevada Mountain Range off of California Highway 20 and Marysville Road.
+Dobbins lies 26 mi northeast of Marysville, at an elevation of 1742 ft, in the foothills of the western Sierra Nevada Mountain Range off California Highway 20 and Marysville Road.
 Dobbins is north of Oregon House and south of Bullards Bar Dam.
 Dobbins has one post office, one general store, three churches, a Grange Hall, one grade school, one charter school, and Lake Francis Resort.